-The Center for Ethnic Studies will award a number of small grants every year, of up to $250, to undergraduate and graduate students presenting papers or conducting research.
-The deadline for Autumn 2018 grant applications has passed; check back for Spring 2019 information around late January.
+The Center for Ethnic Studies will award a number of small grants every year, between $100 and $300, to undergraduate and graduate students presenting papers or conducting research.
+The deadline for Spring/Summer 2019 grant applications will be Wednesday, March 6, 2019 at 5:00 p.m.
+ET

 Please note that only undergraduate students enrolled in the Minor in Latina/o Studies, Asian American Studies, and/or American Indian Studies, or the Graduate Interdisciplinary Specialization in Latina/o Studies, are eligible for this award.

 1. A completed online application form.

 2. Other documents, uploaded and attached to the electronic application form, including: